Radar tower

 A radar tower is a tower whose function is to support a radar facility, usually a local airport surveillance radar, and hence often at or in the vicinity of an airport or a military air base.
-In addition, radar towers are used for the installation and operation of search and height finder radars at military radar stations where the mission is to support air defense missions.
-These missions were characterized as Aircraft Control & Warning (AC&W) or Long Range Surveillance in support of the Semi-automatic Ground Environment (SAGE).
+The antenna is often continually rotating.
+In addition, radar towers are used for the installation and operation of search and height finder radars at military radar stations, where the mission is to support air defense missions.
+These missions were characterized as Aircraft Control & Warning (AC&W), or Long Range Surveillance in support of the Semi-Automatic Ground Environment (SAGE).

 The tower typically has a continuously rotating parabolic antenna.
-Often the antenna is protected from the weather by a radome and is thus not visible from the outside.
+Often, the antenna is protected from the weather by a radome, and is thus not visible from the outside.

-For regional air traffic control, en route radar installations are used; for example there are six of these in Germany, erected at selected sites.
+For regional air traffic control, en route radar installations are used.
 The data from these radars is fed into the civilian RADNET system and transferred to all civil and military control centres.